 - Dr. Peter Ochs, Edgar M. Bronfman Professor of Modern Judaic Studies, University of Virginia, Charlottesville, VA (will deliver a keynote address)

 The conference will also include music, poetry, art, spirituality, and small group discussions and dialogue.
-We will end our program with an original musical composition based on Nostra Aetate by Beth Schafer, Jewish musician and composer, and Father Ricky Manalo, Christian musician, composer and educator – a composition many years in the making.
+We will end our program with an original musical composition based on Nostra Aetate by Beth Schafer, Jewish musician and composer, and Fr.
+Ricky Manalo, CSP, Christian musician, composer and educator – a composition many years in the making.
 We will end the conference celebrating our fellowship with a wine and cheese reception.